IBM/SalesEnablement-test-repo/docs/VMWaaS/Provisioning.md

     A VMWaaS single-tenant **site** is a deployment of VMware vCloud Director on dedicated infrastructure.
 A **virtual data center (VDC)** is a logical data center that uses some or all of the resources of a **site**.
 A **site** must be created prior to creating VDCs.
 A **site** can have zero or more **VDCs**.

 4. Click the **Cloud Director Site** tile.
-5. Click in the **Name** text entry field.
+5. Click in the **Name** field.

-   A descriptive name should be specified for the Cloud Director site as it cannot be changed after the site is provisioned.
+   Specify a descriptive name for the Cloud Director site as it cannot be changed after the site is provisioned.

 6. Click the **Resource Group** drop-down menu.